deathbeam/maps-of-exile/README.md

 - Layouts good for league mechanics (legion/breach/stuff like that, mostly pretty open, even though this is already partially covered with outdoors tag)
+- Show and add filter for multiple bosses (boss rushing/metamorph)

 ## So what it actually does?